 What we offer:

-All in all, what conventional travel tends to neglect or tries ignore, we tend to encounter and interrogate!
+All in all, what conventional travel tends to neglect, we encounter and interrogate!

 For me, travelling can be a daunting experience at times being both queer and a POC.
-We cannot divorce the realities that travel entails.
-And so, it is important we make them visible, so that they can be changed for the better!
+We cannot ignore the realities that travel entails for some nor the histories that sometimes are erased or omitted.
+And so, it is important we make them visible, so that the present can be changed for the better!

-Expat-terns also features a comprehensive list of travel programs, institutes, and scholarship options for teens and university students.
+Expat-terns additionally includes a comprehensive list of travel programs, institutes, and scholarship options for teens and university students.
 We encourage people of all ages to start getting out there.

 I think that travel is about breaking down barriers, and I have had too many awkward encounters abroad to get discouraged and stop now.